TarynScharf/AnalyZr/README.md

 ### Load Files for Data Capture
 - The image analysis procedure starts with data capture.
 - Open the Data Capture menu and select Load Images.
 This opens the "Select Images for Spot Capture" dialog.
-- Next to "Data Capture Image Folder", browse to a folder where your images are stored.
+- Next to "Data Capture Image Folder", browse for a folder where your images are stored.
 - Inside your folder, the image files MUST be named according to the following convention: sampleID_filename_imagetype.
   - sampleID: usually numeric